Halting Plant Extinction

 A race against time to save the underpinning life on Earth

-The Royal Botanic Garden Edinburgh and the Royal Society of Edinburgh are hosting a joint event to explore the current plant extinction crisis in plant biodiversity.
-Recent analysis shows plant species extinction is 500 times higher than it was over 200 years ago*.
+The Royal Botanic Garden Edinburgh and the Royal Society of Edinburgh present a joint event exploring the current plant extinction crisis in plant biodiversity.
+Recent analysis shows plant species extinction is 500 times higher than it was over 200 years ago.

 A panel of leading experts will explore the future of plant conservation.
 Join us as we cover key areas such as whether zero extinction is achievable, the balance between species and habitat-based conservation programmes, and how can botanic gardens make a long-term contribution to preventing extinction.